tywalch/electrodb/README.md

 This section is to detail any breaking changes made on the journey to a stable 1.0 product.

 ## New schema format/breaking key format change
-It became clear when I added the concept of a Service that the "version" paradigm of having the version in the PK wasnt going to work.
+It became clear when I added the concept of a Service that the "version" paradigm of having the version in the PK wasn't going to work.
 This is because collection queries use the same PK for all entities and this would prevent some entities in a Service to change versions without impacting the service as a whole.
 The better more is the place the version in the SK _after_ the entity name so that all version of an entity can be queried.
 This will work nicely into the migration feature I have planned that will help migrate between model versions.

 To address this change, I decide it would be best to change the structure for defining a model, which is then used as heuristic to determine where to place the version in the key (PK or SK).
 This has the benefit of not breaking existing models, but does increase some complexity in the underlying code.

-Additionally a change was made to the Service class.
+Additionally, a change was made to the Service class.
 New Services would take a string of the service name instead of an object as before.

 In the *old* scheme, version came after the service name (see `^`).
 ```